 Whether a more extensive harmonisation approach can also be split into successive steps in the future.

-This approach may give market participants some aspiration of further harmonisation and ensure at the same time that CEPT administrations continue their efforts for finding possibilities for partial or full national implementation in these frequency bands.
+This approach may give market participants some aspiration of further harmonisation and ensure at the same time that those CEPT administrations seeing a solution for a future designation on national level, continue their efforts for finding possibilities for partial or full national implementation in these frequency bands.

 Annex 5 includes some information about the national approach including a national consultation process which can be used by CEPT administrations for this purpose.